 Eastern South Africa Birding Safari

-In this 16-day South Africa Endemic Birding tour we’ll tackle the endemics and near-endemics of the wetter eastern side of the country, where habitats are extremely varied, due to massive variations in altitude, and South Africa’s overall biodiversity peaks.
+In this fast-paced 16-day South Africa Endemic Birding tour we’ll tackle the endemics and near-endemics of the wetter eastern side of the country, where habitats are extremely varied, due to massive variations in altitude, and South Africa’s overall biodiversity peaks.
+One can expect to see 400+ species of birds, including 45 species of endemics and near endemics; and 35+ species of mammals.

 This South African Birding Safari eastern leg will start off in Durban on the eastern coast, with participants gathering on the day before the tour starts (or the day the Western leg ends).
 From Durban, we’ll head inland to the Southern Drakensberg, where the highlight involves a day trip up Sani Pass and into Lesotho, with Drakensberg Rockjumper, Drakensberg Siskin and other endemics as major attractions.